ldhandley/Unreal.js-Wiki/Creating-Timer.md

 ```

-Alternative way to create a timer in node.js/browser like way,
+Alternative way to create a node.js/browser like timer,
 ```js
 setInterval( () => { console.log('hello') }, 1000 )
 ```